 The common denominators of respected leaders are they never stop learning, and they never stop teaching.
 Leadership takes a significant commitment to the journey of others.
 It is fraught with setbacks, mistakes, tough decisions, and pride.

-The unwavering leadership commitment is to help others take risks, make mistakes, do things wrong and from all that pain to discover the “ah ha” from the experience and to continually improve.
-When an individual makes the decision to assume the responsibility of leadership, regardless of their position, they enter a covenant with the person or team to be honest, frank, at times blunt, vulnerable, humble and to endure through good decisions, bad decisions, mistakes and successes; to freely give away the successes and shoulder the responsibilities.
+The unwavering leadership commitment is to help others take risks, make mistakes, do things wrong, and from all that pain to discover the “ah-ha” from experience and to improve continually.
+When an individual decides to assume the responsibility of leadership, they enter a covenant with the person or team to be honest, frank, at times blunt, vulnerable, humble and to endure through right decisions, bad decisions, mistakes, and successes; to freely give away the achievements and shoulder the responsibilities.

-Leadership is as much about teaching, coaching and mentoring people to become the best they can be as it is about directing and decisioning.
+Leadership is as much about teaching, coaching, and mentoring people to become the best they can be as it is about directing and making decisions.
 Easy?
 Never.
 Important?
 Absolutely.
-Patience, tact, listening, asking, hearing and creating feedback loops are all skills leaders consistently use.
-A leadership mantra might be to create an environment where those being led are learning, growing and stretching every day…
+Patience, tact, listening, asking, hearing, and creating feedback loops are all skills leaders consistently use.